I was 16 years old.

-Its been 16 years since I had my abortion.
+It’s been 23 years since I had my abortion.
 Even though I have been forgiven and set free from the bondage I was once in, the memories of that time in my life and my fateful decision still hurt so deeply upon remembrance.

 I’ll never forget when I called to tell my dad I was pregnant.
 He was so kind and loving towards me.
 I’ll also never forget the words out of my grandmother’s mouth when I told her the same thing, “I’ll take care of it.”
 What?
 “No, I’m keeping the baby.”

 Three months later she had “it” taken care of.